 If you see signs of that in your house, I highly recommend you take a moment and check out that post.

 Connection vs Connected – the sad truth about the modern age

 Many of us, myself included, go along throughout our day liking, commenting and sharing other people’s social media posts.
 Sometimes these interactions are with people we’ve never even met.
 But many times they are our friends and co-workers.

 But is that really connecting with them?

-Let me give you an example about how technology affects the brain negatively.
+Let me give you an example of how technology affects the brain negatively.

 In short, while I was connected to Rob, I wasn’t connecting with Rob.